Problems Facing Solo Lawyers

 • Poor or irregular fee tracking

-Too Many Roles and Not Enough Time
+Too Many Roles And Not Enough Time

 • Acting as lawyer, administrator, marketer, salesperson, bookkeeper and IT support, all at once!